wimalopaan/opentx/README.md

 ## USB connection

 FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
-Without modification, you need to press OK on main screen and select "USB Connect" everytime you've connected USB.<br>
+Without modification, you need to press OK on main screen and select "USB Connect" everytime you've connected USB (In version 1.8.0 or earlier it's in: Radio Setup -> "USB Detect").<br>
 Automatic connection detection can be added by wiring `PA15` pad to USB VBUS preferably with a resistor (I have used 1K).